leemeichin/k8s-guide/kubernetes-fundamentals/whats-in-a-manifest.md

----
-icon: light-bulb
-order: -9999
----

-# :icon-light-bulb: What's in a Manifest
+# What's in a Manifest

 Now we are firmly in the territory of Kubernetes, it's time to take a brief interlude to understand what a manifest is.
 If you already understand all of this, skip ahead clever clogs. :wink: